Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 #v(10pt)
 === Description
 #v(10pt)
 During the code generation step, in `PlutoCompiler.visit_Module()` in `compiler.py`, a `NameError` expression is added for each loaded variable.
 This set of variables potentially includes each and every variable defined in the program, and thus significantly bloats the generated code.
-The optimizations built into Opshin don't seem to be able to eliminate this bloat.
+The optimizations built into OpShin don't seem to be able to eliminate this bloat.

 The benefit of these `NameError` expressions is that runtime debugging is easier in the case a variable is referenced that doesn't actually exist.
 But the compiler should be able to detect such situations beforehand anyway, thus this should never actually occur during runtime.

-The Opshin _Pluthon_->_UPLC_ compilation step isn't able to eliminate these `NameError` expressions, even at optimization level 3.
+The OpShin _Pluthon_->_UPLC_ compilation step isn't able to eliminate these `NameError` expressions, even at optimization level 3.

 === Recommendation
 #v(5pt)

-A compiler flag so that these `NameError` expressions aren't added to the generated _UPLC_ code.
+Add a compiler flag so that these `NameError` expressions aren't added to the generated _UPLC_ code.
 === Resolution
+#v(5pt)
 Pending

 #pagebreak()
 #v(10pt)
-== ID-201 Redundant Explicit Cast to Boolean
+== ID-P201 Redundant Explicit Cast to Boolean
 #v(10pt)

 #table(